arazosman/Course-Scheduler/README.md

 MySQL Community Server needs to be installed on your computer.
 You can get it here: https://dev.mysql.com/downloads/mysql/

 ## Adjustments
-Before build the program, you need to specify the server information on the *Helper.cs* file.
+Before build the program, you need to create the database in MySQL.
+Open up the MySQL Community Server and import the *DATABASE.SQL* file into it.
+And then you need to specify the server information on the *Helper.cs* file.
 Open up the file and edit the *connectionString* by changing the capitalized words.
+Note that the database name you created must be same in the *connectionString*.

 ## Installation
 Open up the *YM.sln* file on Visual Studio and make the adjustment mentioned above.
 Then build it.